OpenQBMM/Contributed-Code/extendedRealizability/README.md

-# Extended Moment Inversion Through Realizability of Transformed Moments
+# Extended Moment Inversion Through Realizability of Degenerate Moments

-Implementation of the algorithm by Pigou et al. (2018) for extended moment inversion using the realizability of transformed moments.
+Implementation of the algorithm by Pigou et al. (2018) for extended moment inversion using the realizability of degenerate moments.

 **Reference**